Amzo/FreeBSD-Tensorflow/README.md

 - [ ] Replace some patch with sed commands in Makefile

-- [ ] Modify the build system to stop building external componants.
-Might be easiest to tackle one at a time.
+- [x] Modify the build system to stop building external componants.

+- [ ] Add options to set cpu optimisation.